apple/swift-migration-guide/Guide.docc/CommonProblems.md

 does not have direct binary compatibility issues.
 However, it should still be used with extreme caution.
-Types that use manual synchronization can come with conditions or exceptions to their safety that may not completely match the sematics of `Sendable`.
+Types that use manual synchronization can come with conditions or exceptions to their safety that may not completely match the semantics of `Sendable`.
 Further, you should be _particularly_ careful about using this technique for types that are part of your system's public API.